JesseVii/WeatherScraper/README.md

 # WeatherScraper
-Gets the current weather in javascript
+Scrapes the current weather and other stats like wind and humidity from weather.com